dev9012675/brackets-internship/Week 5/Day 5/README.md

 ```

-Note the value of **totalDocsExamined** is 6 and **nReturned** is also 6.
-Suggesting that MongoDB only had to examine 6 documents in this case.
-Without the indexes, MongoDB had to scan all the documents in the collection.
-With the index, MongoDB is able to determine which documents match the specified filter.
-The stage attribute in the executionStages object has the value **IXSCAN** which indicates that MongoDB used indexes to find the documents.
+Note the value of **totalDocsExamined** is 8 and **nReturned** is 6.
+Suggesting that MongoDB had to check 8 documents and returned the 6 which matched the provided filter.

 ## Get the firstName , lastName and joinDate of the user who most recently joined